0xAX/linux-insides/Concepts/linux-cpu-4.md

 }
 ```

-Thus when one of these system call will be called from userspace, the Linux kernel will send certain notification depends on a system call and the `tracepoint_module_notify` callback function will be called.
+Thus when one of these system call will be called from userspace, the Linux kernel will send certain notification depending on a system call and the `tracepoint_module_notify` callback function will be called.

 That's all.